Acoustic Ceiling Panels

 Listening Position:

-Place acoustic panels behind and around the listening or seating position in a way that minimises direct sound reflections.
+Place acoustic ceiling panels behind and around the listening or seating position in a way that minimises direct sound reflections.

 Experiment and Test: